-Table 4-6.
-Number of vessels with landings of snapper grouper with pots; number of vessels with landings of snapper-grouper who requested tags; mean, minimum, maximum, median number of tags requested for fishermen who fished with pots; and mean, minimum, maximum number of pots fished.
+Table 4-10.
+Number of vessels with landings of snapper-grouper with pots; number of vessels with landings of snapper-grouper who requested tags; mean, minimum, maximum, median number of tags requested for fishermen who fished with pots; and mean, minimum, maximum number of pots fished.

-•

-V # of Vessels that fished # of Vessels that fished pots with Mean # tags requested for vessels that Min # tags Max # tags Median # of tags Mean # pots Min # pots Max # Pots
+of Vessels # of Vessels that fished Mean # tags requested for Min# Max # Median # Mean # Min# Max #

-Year pots tags fished pots requested requested requested fished fished Fished
+Year that fished pots pots with tags vessels that fished pots tags requested tags requested of tags requested pots fished pots fished Pots Fished

-2003 52 49 56 6 200 50 45 1 200
+2003 53 49 54 4 200 50 45 1 200

-2004 56 52 57 6 200 50 43 2 160
+2004 59 52 56 4 200 50 43 2 160

-2005 53 47 54 6 160 50 47 1 120
+2005 53 47 50 4 160 40 47 1 120

-2006 53 46 49 4 120 49 46 1 176
+2006 53 46 49 4 120 49 47 1 176

-2007 54 51 53 10 200 50 48 1 144
+2007 54 51 53 5 200 50 48 1 144

-2008 50 49 54 6 200 54 35 1 180
+2008 50 49 54 1 500 50 35 1 180

+Average 54 49 53 4 230 48 44 1 163

-Source: NMFS permits office and NMFS logbook database 2/17/09.
+Source: NMFS permits office and NMFS logbook database 4/6/09.

-The Council is concerned increased restrictions imposed through Snapper Grouper Amendments 13C, 16, 17A, and 17B including a commercial quota for black sea bass, could increase the incentive to fish more pots.
+The Council is concerned increased restrictions imposed through Snapper-grouper Amendments 13C, 16, 17A, and 17B including a commercial quota for black sea bass, commercial quota for vermilion snapper, and spawning season closure for shallow water grouper species could increase the incentive to fish more pots per trip.
 Currently, there is no limit on the number of tags issued to fishermen who target black sea bass or the number of pots that can be fished.
-An increase in participation in the black sea bass fishery would also deteriorate profits for current participants in that fishery since limits have been placed on the amount of black sea bass that can be harvested through action implemented in Amendment 13C.
-In December 2008, the Council requested NOAA Fisheries Service issue a control date of December 4, 2008.
-The control date sets a date in time the Council could use to limit participation; anyone entering the black sea bass pot fishery after the specified date may not be guaranteed continued participation.
 The Council is further concerned about the possibility of fishermen leaving large numbers of traps fishing for multiple days due to vessel or weather problems, which could unnecessarily kill many black sea bass.
 Fishing large numbers of traps also increases the chance that traps could be lost and "ghost fishing" could occur.
 Furthermore, fishing large numbers of traps increases the chance of entanglement of pot lines with right whales and other protected species.

-Alternatives 2-7 would all have beneficial impacts to the biological environment (particularly black sea bass stocks) by reducing fishing effort.
-The number of pots fished would be contained by limiting the number of tags distributed to fishermen and by requiring that pots have an attached identification tag.
-Alternatives 2-7 would also decrease the adverse impact of fishing for multiple days if a fisherman was unable to retrieve large numbers of traps due to inclement weather or vessel difficulties, would reduce the number of lost traps and ghost fishing, and would reduce the potential for entanglement of trap lines with protected species.
+Alternatives 2-8 would all have beneficial impacts to the biological environment by reducing the number of pots fished per trip, which would be accomplished by limiting the number of tags distributed to fishermen and by requiring that pots have an attached identification tag.

+Alternatives 2-8 could decrease the adverse impact of pots fishing for multiple days if a fisherman was unable to retrieve large numbers of pots due to inclement weather or vessel difficulties, reduce the number of lost pots and ghost fishing, and reduce the potential for entanglement of pot lines with protected species.

 The limitation on the number of pots deployed would reduce the adverse effects of continued fishing by lost gear, commonly called "ghost fishing".
 Boat propellers and storms are common agents causing pots to be lost.
 The longer the pots are in the water (commonly called "soak-time"), the greater the opportunity for lost pots.
 Fishermen may not be able to retrieve pots during periods of inclement weather or vessel repairs.
+The Council is also considering an action, which restrict the length of time pots could be left at sea (See Section 4-x).